sparkflows/sparkflows-docs/docs/aws/sparkflows-aws-setup.rst

-fire-insight setup in AWS
+Fire-Insight Setup in AWS

-* Install fire-insight
+* Install Fire-Insight

   * Option 1: Install AMI

     - Prerequisites:
-    - Installation Steps: <Link to document>
+    - Installation Steps: <Link to the User docs>

   * Option 2: Install in Linux VM

     - Prerequisites: Create Security Group with proper access
-    - Installation Steps: <Link to document>
+    - Installation Steps: <Link to the User docs>

 * Login to Fire-Insight